everaccountable/easy_prefs/README.md

         /// String preference with default "guest", stored as "username" pub username: String = "guest".to_string() => "username", },
-    "app-preferences"  // This defines the filename (stored in the platform-specific config directory) }
+    "app-preferences"  // This defines the filename (app-preferences.toml) }
 ```